“This continues to be a struggle for the American education system, despite overwhelming evidence and research.”

 “How is your thinking different than the geocentrists of the past?”

-The cognitive dissonance is clear in their faces and I leave them to resolve that dissonance on their own.
+The cognitive dissonance is clear in their faces, and I leave them to resolve it independently.
 I taught them the scientific process and how to use it; the rest is up to them.

 “My job is to teach them how to think, not what to think.”